 Long-term care insurance policies include limits on coverage.
 There might be a cap on how much the policy will pay out over your lifetime and how much it will pay per day or per month for care.
 Some policies also limit the number of years they pay for long-term care.
 Typical time periods are two, three, four and five years.

 Policies issued a generation ago typically paid for nursing home care.
 Today, most policies are comprehensive and cover a wide range of services in a variety of settings, including nursing homes, assisted living communities, adult day care centers, Alzheimer's special care centers and your own home.
 As coverage has expanded, prices have increased.
-For help in understanding how to get the best coverage at the lowest price read our article Tips for buying long-term care insurance amid rising rates.
+For help in understanding how to get the best coverage at the lowest price read our article.

 Many policies also pay for services and equipment to help you live at home, such as electronic monitoring systems, wheelchair ramps, transportation to medical appointments, and training for a friend or relative to provide care.